 Roughly, a Series Outline should track the main twists and turns of each episode in descriptive, visual and dynamic language.
 Rule of thumb – break a sheet of A4 down into 3 and outline the jump off, mid and end points of the narrative for each episode.
 If you go over to a second sheet, so be it, but I usually try to get your breakdown of episodes to one page per ep.
 This is because, as I said before, Producers don’t like reading reams they want the story gist and the security of knowing there’s enough here to warrant a series.

 More detailed story lines can be required at a later stage in the Development conversation but for the purposes of supporting your Treatment and your Pilot, the Series Outline should show how you draw out and develop the main thrust of the story and how in embryo, each character begins their journey and how ultimately they end it.

 Want to work with me on how to write a TV series outline?
-My Online Television Writing School is happening in Spring, early Autumn and also in the Autumn, early Winter I will be running my Script Editing for Television Course again in the Spring, Summer and Autumn annually.
+My Online Television Writing School runs flexibly throughout the year.
+I will also be running my Script Editing for Television Course again in the Spring, Summer and Autumn annually.
 If you want to develop your television ideas with me via my Development Packages get in touch.